ARMmbed/mbed-os-bluetooth-integration-testsuite/test_suite/README.md

     board_allocator.release(device)
 ```

-The decorator declares a fixture with a function scope meaning the object returned
-is destroyed after the function that used it ends.
+1. The decorator declares a fixture with a function scope, meaning the returned object is destroyed after the function that used it ends.
-Then the function prototype accepts a `board_allocator` argument.
-It is automatically
-resolved by pytest to the `board_allocator` fixture.
+1. The function prototype accepts a `board_allocator` argument, which pytest automatically resolves to the `board_allocator` fixture.
-Then a board is allocated and the BLE API is initialised.
+1. A board is allocated and the BLE API is initialised.<!--who does the allocating?-->

-The device object is then returned to the pytest framework using the `yield` keyword.
+1. The device object is returned to the pytest framework using the `yield` keyword.<!--who does the returning?-->

-The function is reentered at the end of the fixture scope and the board is released.
+1. At the end of the fixture scope, the function is reentered and the board is released.<!--who reenters the function and releases the board?-->

 To inject a fixture into a test function, the test function must declare a parameter
 with the fixture name:

 ```python
 def test_something(peripheral):